 Ensure in advance that your medical insurance will cover you during your visit in the event that you do need to see a doctor while in Heidelberg.
 In any case, the EMBL Course and Conference Office will assist you to get to the pharmacy and a doctor of your choice if necessary.

-Wi-Fi is available everywhere on the premises (no password required), just log on to ATC-Guest.
-The eduroam network (secure, world-wide roaming access service developed for the international research and education community) is also available.
+Wi-Fi is available on campus.
+Log in using the ‘EMBL-Events’ network and the event hashtag as the password.
+The eduroam network (secure, worldwide roaming access service developed for the international research and education community) is also available.

 ‘’Lost and Found’’ are kept at the registration desk until the end of the conference.

 There are lockers available on-site to store your luggage, which require a 2 EURO coin to operate.
 There is another luggage room on level E0, which is free to use but remains unlocked during the conference.

 There is a nursing room available in the ATC Rooftop Lounge on level A29.

 During the conference, an EMBL Photographer may be taking photos.
 If you would not like to appear in these, please inform the photographer or a member of the Course and Conference Office.